jgaffuri/OriMap/docs/howtoactlidar/README.md

 # How to produce an orienteering map from ACT LIDAR data with Karttapullatin?

-This is a short tutorial for [Luxembourg Orienteering Club](https://orienteering.lu/) members.
-But not only.
+This is a tutorial for [Luxembourg Orienteering Club](https://orienteering.lu/) members.
+But not only !

 ## Requirements